 Are you still wondering if calcium chloride is better than sodium chloride?
 Businesses that don't often experience temperatures below 20°F and which are not concerned about impacting soil in lawns or flower beds will be well served by regular sodium chloride.
 However, for businesses looking to minimize the impact of freezing temperatures, either calcium chloride or a combination of both will provide the reliable deicing effect that you need.

 Solely on a matter of price, a combination of both agents is always a good choice.

 How About Using Both?

 Sometimes this is absolutely the best idea.
-Combining these two agents reduces your expenditure and reduces the chance of ice bonding with outdoor surfaces at a wide variety of temperatures.
+Combining these two salts reduces your expenditure and reduces the chance of ice bonding with outdoor surfaces at a variety of temperatures.

 Why Not Leave It to the Experts?

 The easiest way to make sure that the right deicing agent is used on your property is to leave it to the experts!